CDSoft/panda/doc/panda.md

 The included file can be in a different format
 (e.g. a markdown file can include a reStructuredText file).

+If the block has an input format as a class, the file is parsed according to this format.

 Block inclusion
 ===============